 In Brussels Capital Region, there are emissions for sectors 1A4ai and 1A4bi.
-The spatialisation of emissions for the commercial sector is based on the office surfaces per municipality since service sector represents the main activity of the tertiary sector in the region.
-Regarding the residential sector, the split is based on the population.
+The distribution of emissions for the commercial sector is based on the office surfaces per municipality since service sector represents the main activity of the tertiary sector in the region.
+Regarding the residential sector, the distribution is based on the population data.

-In Wallonia, the emissions are spatialized by using the energy balances by municipality.
-The distribution of emissions is made on the ETS plants locations and on the commercial and institutional surface by municipality (1A4Ai), on the basis of the population (1A4bi) and on the basis of the agricultural plot (1A4ci).
+In Wallonia, the emissions are gridded by using the energy balances by municipality.
+The distribution of emissions is made on the E-PRTR plants locations and on the commercial and institutional surface by municipality (1A4ai), on the basis of the residential buildings locations (1A4bi) and on the basis of the agricultural plots (1A4ci) (1).

-In Flanders, the emissions (except PAHs) of the commercial/institutional sector (1A4ai), the residential sector (1A4bi) and the agricultural sector (1A4ci) are spatialized by the Geogremis tool.
-Emissions of PAHs are allocated by the EISSA tool by an allocation pattern.
+In Flanders, the emissions of the commercial/institutional sector (1A4ai), the residential sector (1A4bi) and the agricultural sector (1A4ci) are gridded by the EISSA-B tool.